 Reliable, Recent Data Source : GST Data

 GSTis often looked upon as a heavy-duty transformtion when it comes to compliance requirements.
 However, alongwith compliance requirements, it has also brought along availability of granular and timely data.
 With reporting frequency ranging from Monthly to Quarterly reporting and submission of invoice level data in GST Returns, it has become one of the richest data source to churn and get insights into business mechanics.
-With public availability of compliance related details of GST registered entities and detailed information available on consent, the credit models have now evolved to handle GST data.
+With public availability of compliance related details of GST registered entities and detailed information available on consent, the credit models using GST data have now evolved.

 With the advent of technology, several old and rigid mediums and processes that reduce efficiency can be dropped.
 With technology, financial lending institutions can effectively carry out their lending processes to businesses and MSMEs without having the hassles of traditional and elaborate credit appraisal process.